patrkjr/sanker/README.md

 ## Note

 This project is not intended for public use or deployment.
 It serves as a personal project to explore and implement a marketplace for outdoor goods.

+## License

+This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0).
+You can view the full license at [Creative Commons](https://creativecommons.org/licenses/by-nc-nd/4.0/).